asc-lab/dotnetcore-microservices-poc/README.md

 * **Policy Search Service** - provides insurance policy search. \
 This module listens for events from RabbitMQ, converts received DTOs to “read model” and indexes given model in ElasticSearch to provide advanced search capabilities.

-* **Pricing Service** - a service responsible for calculation of price for given insurance product based on its parametrization.. \
+* **Pricing Service** - a service responsible for calculation of price for given insurance product based on its parametrization. \
 For each product a tariff should be defined.
 The tariff is a set of rules on the basis of which the price is calculated.
 DynamicExpresso was used to parse the rules.
 During the policy purchase process, the `PolicyService` connects with this service to calculate a price.
 Price is calculated based on user’s answers for defined questions.

 * **Product Service** - simple insurance product catalog. \